-So, you’ve just landed that exciting role you’ve been dreaming about.
+So, you’ve just landed that exciting new hospitality job you’ve been dreaming about.
 You might be the head chef at the newest restaurant in town, a prestigious hotel in the city or you’re moving to an exciting new place for a seasonal adventure.

 Working in hospitality offers excellent scope for movement.
 The speed and innovation with which the sector is growing means that there are always new opportunities opening up for staff who are hungry for a new challenge.

 While this is great from a learning and development point of view, it can be tricky for staff having to navigate a new place of work, sometimes several times a year.
 There is no such thing as a ‘career for life’ anymore, and hospitality workers, especially the younger generations, i.e. Gen Z and Gen Y, are finding their feet while trying out a range of hospitality positions.

 If you’re just about to start a new hospitality job, read on to find out how to make it through the crucial first 30 days to ensure you have the best possible start with the company which sets you off on the path to success.

 The night before your new role should be spent planning for the day ahead.
 Make sure you have everything your new employer might have asked you to bring (your passport, birth certificate or other documents, any clothing you may need) and check you know what time you are expected to be there.

 Make sure you get a good night’s sleep and have your travel plans for the next day in hand.

 Depending on the size of your new workplace, you might meet lots of new faces on your first day, or it could be limited to a one-on-one induction with your line manager.

 If you are introduced to lots of people, don’t panic about remembering all their names – you won’t!
 It can take a few days before you start remembering all the names of your co-workers, especially in larger hotels and restaurants.